Seye-d3a/Seye-d3a/README.md

-- Hi, I’m Ayomide David Ogunseye
+- Hi, I’m Ayo
+- I have a degree in Computer Programming.
-- I’m learning how to code cause it is a profitable skill.
-You can find some projects I've worked on here
+- This is my repository of projects I've worked on
-- I’m currently pursuing a degree in Computer Programming while sharpening my skills in Python and gradually learning JavaScript
+- I am proficient in the following programming languages:
+-     Python
+-     C++
+-     Groovy (per ScriptRunner plugin on JIRA)
+- I am familiar with JavaScript and TypScript

-- 📫 How to reach me (ayomideogunseye@outlook.com)
+- 📫 How to reach me (aogunseye01@gmail.com)

 <!---
 Seye-d3a/Seye-d3a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.